 There are two common situations that can arise that may deny network access to a user when the splash page is enabled.
 The first is when Captive portal strength is configured to "Block all access until sign-on is complete".
 The second when a web browser is not configured to accept cookies.

 The default port used for unencrypted web access is TCP port 80, which is HTTP traffic.
-When a users browser, and redirect the browser to Dashboard to be authenticated.
-This authentication creates an ACL on the AP and Dashboard.
+When a Meraki access point sees an HTTP connection from an unauthenticated device, it will intercept GET request sent by the users browser, and redirect the browser to the cloud to be authenticated.
+This authentication creates an ACL on the AP and Meraki Cloud.
 If "Block all access until sign-on is complete" is configured on the wireless network and the user has never been authenticated by the AP they are associated to, they will be denied network access until they open their web browser and open a web page using HTTP TCP port 80.
 Being unauthenticated will result in no access to anything except HTTP or a blank web page when roaming to an AP that is unaware of a previous unexpired authentication.

 Successful authentication places a cookie in the users web browser.
 If a users web browser does not allow cookies, authentication will not succeed.
 This will result in a user seeing a blank page when using their web browser.

 To mitigate the loss of network access, an ACL will be shared with the five closest AP after a user authenticates.
 These are the five closest APs based on Dashboard map placement.

 If user is reporting a blank web pages or blocked network access, check the following: